grimme-lab/xtb_docs/source/qcxms_doc/qcxms_setup.rst

 1. Place the `executables` into your ``$HOME/bin`` directory or path.
 2. Place the `.XTBPARAM` folder and `.mass_raw.arg` file into your `$HOME` directory (these files can appear to be hidden).

+For easy visualization of the calculated spectra, the :ref:`PlotMS` program was developed.
+It can be found at the `PlotMS repository <https://github.com/qcxms/PlotMS>`_.
-For easy visualization of the calculated spectra we recommend the useage of ``xmgrace``.
+Do display the results, we recommend the useage of ``xmgrace``.
 Examples for an input file and coordinate file are to be found in the `EXAMPLES` file.